Call Button

 Episodic Cluster Headache

-Episodic Cluster Headaches account for up to 80% of all Cluster Headache, making it the most common type of Cluster Headache.
+Episodic Cluster Headaches account for up to 80% of all Cluster Headache cases, making it the most common type of Cluster Headache.
 Episodic symptoms are when patients experience bouts of “cluster periods” that can last for weeks or months.
 They can occur seasonally or at set times each year.
-This is normally followed by an extended period in remission that can last for months or even years.
+This is normally followed by an extended pain free period of remission that can last for months or even years.

 Chronic Cluster Headache

-Chronic Cluster Headaches occurs without a prolonged period of remission amd account for roughly 20% of cluster headaches.
+Chronic Cluster Headaches occur without a prolonged period of remission and account for roughly 20% of cluster headaches.
 Sufferers will often have “cluster periods” that will last over a year.
 Some sufferers may experience headache-free days however, remission periods generally last less than one month.

 What Are The Risk Factors for Cluster Headaches